Overview

 Strengthened hiring pipeline with new careers page

-Special thanks: To Mert for being the best manager—he taught me what excellent leadership looks like at a fast-paced, lean company.
+Special thanks: To Mert—the trust and autonomy he gives his team is unrivaled.
 And to Nick, Haji, and Vishant: I wouldn't rather be in the dev portal trenches with anyone else.

 Problem